Annual Deck Maintenance Checklist

 clearing away puddles, dirt and leaves that retain moisture and

-Fortunately, sun damage isn't as serious as water damage because
+Fortunately, sun damage is not as serious as water damage because

 the rays only penetrate about 1/100th of an inch into the wood, really